vejendla/Prince_housing/README.md

 Converter Used : http://codebeautify.org/csv-to-xml-json <br><br>

+For the upcoming hackathon June 10 , 2016 <br>
 -- Notes by MaggieNJ -- Jun 10 , 2016 --- <br>
 ** the below link contains a nodejs web app which uses the above json file. <br>
 https://github.com/maggienj/Megan <br>